morphologue/IdentityWS/README.md

 ## Concepts
 In this documentation a user account is referred to as a _being_.

-There is one password associated with each being, which is hashed using SHA-512.
+There is one password associated with each being, which is hashed using SHA-512 (5000 rounds with key extension, à la /etc/shadow).
 The password may be changed by supplying old and new passwords, or via a password reset token.

 Each being is associated with zero or more _clients_.
 A client is an application which consumes the web service.
 When a client associates itself with a being it may store arbitrary data (e.g. a user